Technical Conference: 15 - 19 March 2026

 Comprised of invited and contributed papers, on areas deemed to be of special interest to OFC conference attendees.

-Covers a broad range of topic areas at a variety of educational levels, and taught by highly-regarded industry experts on a number of subjects.
+Short Courses cover a broad range of topic areas at a variety of educational levels, and are taught by highly-regarded industry experts on a number of subjects.
 Whether you choose a course designed for beginners or for more advanced instruction, the small size of each class gives you an excellent opportunity for personalized instruction.
-Registrants receive one copy of the Course Notes, which will be distributed onsite.
+Registrants receive a copy of the course notes, which will be distributed onsite.
+There is a small additional fee to register for a short course.

 Demo Zone